dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-The title of this presentation is "Using Docker to boost your development experience with Drupal".
+Like most of the presentations out there, we have given a title to this one as well, which is "Using Docker to boost your development experience with Drupal".

 We have divided this talk into three major sections.